jaymzee/bare-metal/boot/vga/README.md

-# bootloader that switches to long mode with paging and runs 64-bit C code
+# bootloader that set CPU to long mode with paging and runs 64-bit C code
-VGA mode 13h and draws some lines
+program sets display to VGA mode 13h and draws some lines

 memory map